 In the final part of this recipe, you use the formatting feature to format a script file.
 The goal is to create easier to read code.
 That can be very useful for long production scripts.
 A consistent layout makes it easier to find issues as well as simplifying any later script maintenance.

-Step 12 sets a rule that makes the Script Analyser's formatter put a script block's opening brace on a separate line.
+Step 12 sets a rule that makes the Script Analyzer's formatter put a script block's opening brace on a separate line.
 Opinion varies as to whether this is a good approach.
 You always have options.

 Using Best Practices Analyzer